sguox002/leetcode/leetcode-all.md

 dijkstra: using priority_queue, src node to all other nodes with non-negative weight.
 bellman-ford: using all nodes and edges, src node to all other nodes, can dealing with negative weight.
 floyd-warshal: find all pair node shortest distance using dp.

+<<-847	Shortest Path Visiting All Nodes    		52.7%	Hard
+a graph is given vector<vector<int>> adj format.
+You can start/stop at any node and revisit multiple times return the shortest path visiting all nodes.
+The graph indicates there might be some separate groups. for a connected group. dijkstra but with all weight the same so use queue to avoid pq. bitmask dp (state compression)
+->>

 <<-1125	Smallest Sufficient Team    		46.9%	Hard
 giving a list of required skill and a list of people with skill set. find the min team with required skills. people<60, require skills<16